fiatconnect/specification/fiatconnect-api.md

 #### 3.4.4.1. `POST /transfer/in`

 The `POST /transfer/in` endpoint is used to initiate a new transfer in from fiat to crypto.
+Since the transfer of fiat funds from a user to a provider may be user or provider-initiated, the semantics of the `/transfer/in` response differ depending on whether or not the fiat account schema used to execute the given quote requires user action, as specified in the initial `/quote/in` response associated with the provided `quoteId`.

 ##### 3.4.4.1.1.
 Parameters